comp426-2023-spring/a01-HadiaShehwar/README.md

 // The function must read a file located at `./public/index.html` and do some stuff with it.
 // The stuff that should be inside this function is all below.

-// If there is an error, put it on the console error, return, and exit with error code 1.
+// If there is an error, put it on the console error and return.
 // Do not be nice about exiting.